Protecting betting integrity - May 2019

 Building on outcomes of the Parry Report, the Sports Betting Integrity Forum (SBIF) was established in 2012 to develop Britain's approach to protecting sport and sports betting against the risks to integrity.
 It brings together representatives from sports governing bodies, betting operators, sport and betting trade associations, law enforcement and gambling regulation.
 The Forum is part of Britain's national platform to address the risks of match-fixing and threats to sports betting integrity.

-The purpose of the Forum is to support and coordinate partners' individual and collective efforts in developing and implementing the Sport and Sports Betting Integrity Action Plan (opens in a new tab) (SBI Plan) which sets out the UK’s strategy for protecting integrity in sport and sports betting.
+The purpose of the Forum is to support and coordinate partners' individual and collective efforts in developing and implementing the Sport and Sports Betting Integrity Action Plan (PDF) (opens in a new tab) (SBI Plan) which sets out the UK’s strategy for protecting integrity in sport and sports betting.
 The Forum keeps pace with the increasing complexities, such as international influences, focusing on prevention, disruption and deterrents.
 This approach reflects the belief that match-fixing presents a major and continuing challenge for the governance, culture, reputation and operational capabilities of sports and sports betting operators.
 The Commission is lead partner on the SBIF.

 The UK has also signed the Council of Europe’s Macolin Convention, which sets out the framework for managing risks associated with the manipulation of sporting events across Europe and beyond.
 In line with this framework, the SBIU and the SBIF form Britain’s national platform for managing betting integrity.

 The Commission represents the UK on the Council of Europe’s Group of Copenhagen (opens in a new tab), the network of national platforms which collaborates in the fight against betting integrity at an international level.